FAQ & RESOURCES

 No, we cannot.
 This must be done by a Trustee.

 I received a Notice in the mail from a Company asking me to send $89 to obtain a ‘Certified Copy’ of my recorded Deed.
 Is this something I need to do?

 ABSOLUTELY NOT!
 This is NOT necessary.
 If we record your Deed, we will send the original Deed by U.S.P.S. immediately after recordation.

 Do you accept payment by any method other than Credit Card?

-Cash or Debit Card are the only other forms of payment we accept.
-We do not accept checks.
+Debit Card is the only other form of payment we accept.
+We do not accept cash or checks.

 Consumer Links & Resources